How Do You Find Out Who Owns A Property?

 A woman multitasking on a phone call and a laptop maybe discussing a deal.

-There are many reasons why you might want to contact the owner of a property you stumble upon.
-If the house looks abandoned, you might want to find the owner in order to purchase the building and flip it.
-If it’s simply a gorgeous home, that you either want to live in or use as an investment property, you might contact the owner to find out if they would consider selling it for the right offer.
-If there’s no house at all, just land, you might be curious about finding an owner to see if you could build a home in that perfect location.
-There are plenty of possibilities.
+If the house looks abandoned, you might want to find the owner in order to purchase the building and flip it or use it as an investment property.
+Perhaps it seems someone is squatting in it illegally and you want to let the owner know.
+If there’s no house at all, just undeveloped land, you might be curious about finding an owner to see if you could build a home in that perfect location.
+There are plenty of free and paid possibilities.

 See What You Qualify For